coreos/etcd-operator/README.md

 etcd-backup-gce-pd   kubernetes.io/gce-pd
 ```

 This is used to request the persistent volume to store the backup data.
-(AWS EBS supported using --pv-provisioner=kubernetes.io/aws-ebs.
-See [AWS deployment](example/deployment-aws.yaml))
+See [other backup options](doc/user/backup_options.md).

 To enable backup, create an etcd cluster with [backup enabled spec](example/example-etcd-cluster-with-backup.yaml).